zlatnaspirala/matrix-engine-wgpu/readme.md

 Before importing a graph, delete all nodes from the FluxCodexVertex graph Saving is still based on LocalStorage
-After deleting everything, click Save to store an empty [] array All changes in graph must be saved manually for now 💾.
+After deleting everything, click Save to store an empty [] array All changes in graph must be saved manually/clicking for now 💾 (no autosave for graphs).

 <img width="860" height="640" src="https://github.com/zlatnaspirala/matrix-engine-wgpu/blob/main/non-project-files/visual-scripting-math.png?raw=true" />